Ayanda-D/rabbitmq-queue-master-balancer/README.md

 ### Build

-Clone and switch to branch `stable` of this plugin, then build the plugin by executing `make`.
+Clone and switch to branch `v3.6.x` or `v3.7.x` to build the plugin for RabbitMQ versions `3.6.x` or `3.7.x` respectively, then execute `make`.
 To create a package, execute `make dist` and find the `.ez` package file in the `plugins` directory.

+Ensure the RabbitMQ version you are building/packaging for is compatible to the Erlang, as well as Elixir versions installed.
+For more detail on this, please refer to https://www.rabbitmq.com/which-erlang.html

 ### Testing

-Likewise, clone and switch to branch `stable`, then execute `make tests` to test the plugin.
+Likewise, clone and switch to branch `v3.6.x` or `v3.7.x` to build the plugin for RabbitMQ versions `3.6.x` or `3.7.x` respectively, then execute `make tests` to test the plugin.
 View test results from the generated HTML files.

+**NOTE:** Tests can take as long as 15 minutes to execute.

 ## Configuration

-The Queue Master Balancer is configured in the `rabbitmq.config` file as follows:
+The Queue Master Balancer is configured in the `rabbitmq.config` file for versions `3.6.x,` or in the `advanced.config` file, for versions `3.7.x` or later.
+The following is an example of how it is configured:

 ```
 [{rabbitmq_queue_master_balancer,
      [{operational_priority,      5},
       {preload_queues,            false},
       {sync_delay_timeout,        3000},
+      {sync_verification_factor,  300},
-      {policy_transition_delay,   50}]
+      {policy_transition_delay,   100}]
  }].

 ```